Activity for ‘Tane steals the show’

 • explore and describe dances from a variety of cultures (Level 3)

-• select and combine dance elements response to a variety of stimuli (Level 3)
+• select and combine dance elements in response to a variety of stimuli (Level 3)

 • use the elements of dance to describe dance movements and respond to dances from a variety of cultures (Level 3)